 Mr. Miyagi has made a deal with the Cobra Kai that Daniel and Johnny will settle their differences at the All Valley Karate Tournament.
 Months of training fly by as Miyagi instructs Daniel.
 Daniel confesses that he doesn't feel like he's learned enough Karate.
 With a knowing smile, Miyagi says to trust in the quality of the training, not the quantity.
 This is important because the solution to Daniel's problems isn't to know more Karate.
 Nor is it to be stronger.
 Nor be faster.

 Miyagi has always taught from a place of truth.
 That one must be fully committed to the task.
 Hard work done well is important.
 Balance in life is essential.
 Miyagi is an enlightened individual.
 He's detached from silly things like winning and losing.
 His only concern is that Daniel knows himself.
 That his truth lies within.

 Sweep the leg.

 Daniel does well in the tournament and makes it to the finals.
 This is where the plot tests how well he's learned his lessons.
-The Cobra Kai sensei instructs Johnny to cheat, so he sweeps the leg.
-Devastated, Daniel is carried out of the competition, forfeiting.
+The Cobra Kai sensei instructs Johnny to cheat, so he sweeps the leg, forcing Daniel to forfeit the bout due to injury.
 Will he be satisfied with the current outcome?
 Or will he choose to fight injured?